Initiative launched to stop relaxation of Swiss arms exports

 Despite the government’s U-turn, the campaigners are still going ahead with their initiative to prevent future easing of export rules and to return to the status quo prior to 2014.

-Back in 2008, the Federal Council tightened arms exports rules, but six years later decided to loosen them after pressure from parliament.
+Back in 2008, the government tightened arms exports rules, but six years later decided to loosen them after pressure from parliament.

 Previously, weapons and ammunition could not be exported to countries that systematically violated human rights.
 From 2014, exports of Swiss weaponry were only banned if there was a risk that the material may be used for serious human rights violations.
 The new people’s initiative aims to correct this change.